We care about your privacy and we think it is important that you always know what data we collect about you and what that data is used for.

 Legal bases for processing your Personal Data

-The GDPR requires us to inform you of the different legal bases that we rely on to legitimise our processing of your personal data.
+The UK GDPR requires us to inform you of the different legal bases that we rely on to legitimise our processing of your personal data.
 We have described these below.

 Where using your data is in our legitimate interests